r-freeman/portfolio/README.md

 - `pages/api/` - API routes for article views and Spotify integrations.
 - `pages/writing/` - Blog posts written in MDX format (Markdown in JSX).
 - `pages/` - Contains all other static pages like about, projects and uses.
-- `prisma/` - Prisma schema which describes the structure of the Supabase postgres database.
 - `public/` - Used for static files such as icons and images.
 - `styles/` - Contains the stylesheets for Tailwind and Prism.
 - `types/` - Types for various components in the project.